CMD-Thomas/looklive-server/README.md

 #Conclusion
 After painstakingly measuring and measuring and measuring again I know 2 things for sure a) Devtools is really unreliable at times so measurements can be really different, location and other internet users are a big part b) all the small minor changes actually seem to add up at the end, so it's all worth it.
 The only exception might be Gulp, browser-sync uses a load perfomance and doesn't work well with this current setup.

+##Week2

+#Progressive Web App Research

+A progressive web app has the following requirements
++ Progressive - Work for every user, regardless of browser choice because they’re built with progressive enhancement as a core tenet.
++ Responsive - Fit any form factor: desktop, mobile, tablet, or whatever is next.
++ Connectivity independent - Enhanced with service workers to work offline or on low quality networks.
++ App-like - Feel like an app to the user with app-style interactions and navigation because it's built on the app shell model.
++ Fresh - Always up-to-date thanks to the service worker update process.
++ Safe - Served via HTTPS to prevent snooping and ensure content hasn’t been tampered with.
++ Discoverable - Are identifiable as “applications” thanks to W3C manifests and service worker registration scope allowing search engines to find them.
++ Re-engageable - Make re-engagement easy through features like push notifications.
++ Installable - Allow users to “keep” apps they find most useful on their home screen without the hassle of an app store.
++ Linkable - Easily share via URL and not require complex installation.

+A progressive APP loads extremely fast, it sents out static content before anything else so the users get the first static content really fast.
+Then it gets the rest of the dynamic content all the while using service workers to cache it.
+By using server workers to cache stuff a progressive APP becomes useful even with LIE-FI or no internet.

 # LookLive server